arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-7.md

 ```

 Wow...
 That was a mouthful, wasn't it?
-Not only are functors
+Not only are Functors
 incredibly powerful, but they are also pervasive in Functional
 Programming, forming a fundamental building block.
 During your journey, you will surely encounter them in many other contexts.